 -S option through the compiler (using either

-Such sharing results in more efficient memory usage and eliminates
+subsequent class instances.
+Such sharing results in more efficient memory usage and eliminates the

 State — The present condition of MATLAB, or the MATLAB Runtime.
 MATLAB functions often carry state in the form of variable values.
 The MATLAB workspace itself also maintains information about global variables and path settings.
 When deploying functions that carry state, you must often take additional steps to ensure state retention when deploying applications that use such functions.